jmneto/GraphExportAPIforMicrosoftTeamsSample/README.md

 # Configuration Settings

 ## Data Input and Output Configuration

 - **InputStorageAccountUrl:** URL of the Azure Storage Account containing the input files.
 - **InputStorageConnectionString:** Connection string to the Azure Storage Account containing the input files.
 Takes precedence over InputStorageAccountUrl.
 - **InputStorageContainer:** Container where the input files are stored.
 Default is inputcontainer.

 ## Input Files Wildcards

 - **MailBoxesWildCardPattern:** Wildcard pattern for the input files containing the mailboxes to be processed.
-Default is **AllMailBoxes\*.json**  .
+Default is **MailBoxes\*.json**  .

 ## Logs Container Configuration

 - **LogStorageAccountUrl:** URL of the Azure Storage Account containing the Sample Application logs container location.
 - **LogStorageConnectionString:** Connection string to the Azure Storage Account containing the Sample Application logs container location.
 Takes precedence over LogStorageAccountUrl.
 - **LogStorageContainer:** Container where the Sample Application logs are created.
-Default is logs.
+Default is 'logs'.

 **Example:**
 ```
 "InputStorageAccountUrl": "",
 "InputStorageConnectionString": "",
 "InputStorageContainer": "inputcontainer",
-"MailBoxesWildCardPattern" : "AllMailBoxes*.json",
+"MailBoxesWildCardPattern" : "MailBoxes*.json",
 "LogStorageAccountUrl": "",
 "LogStorageConnectionString": "",
 "LogStorageContainer": "logs",